House of Guinness

 Protesters and workers clash during a funeral procession.
 We see people arm themselves with metal objects and then use the weapons during fist fights.
 We see someone get kicked in the head while wounded on the ground.
 There’s limited injury detail, but we do see some blood splatter.
 We subsequently see people battered and bruised with some bloody facial cuts.

-We see three men partially naked and chain to chairs in a dark warehouse.
+We see three men partially naked and chained to chairs in a dark warehouse.
 They are tortured by being threatened with violence and knocked to the ground, and we see one having his jaw broken by being stood on.

 A man grabs and crushes another man’s genitals through his clothing.